benspector-mls/f23-2-3-0-todo-app-example/README.md

 console.log(getLocalStorageKey('names')); // ['alice', 'bryan', 'charlotte']
 ```

+Try copy-pasting that code into `main.js` and see what happens in your Chrome Developer Console!

 ## <a name='CreatingaDataLayerforCRUD'></a>Creating a Data Layer for CRUD

+**Objective(s)**: Create functions for interacting with `localStorage` in a controlled and predictable manner, and make those functions available by exporting them

-To keep things organized, I'll create a separate file called `data-layer-utils.js` with the following functions:
+To keep things organized, I'll create a separate file called `data-layer-utils.js` in the `app` directory with the following functions (remember to export them as named exports!):

 ```js
 import initialTodos from './todos.json';